nickfff-dev/anki-online-dict-helper/README.md

 1. Install the extesion first from Chrome Web store.
 Setup Option if you want. (detail in below option page section)
 2. (Optional) Setup anki deck, type and fields names to put your **word**, **definition**, **sentence**.
 3. Open some web pages which have English artical (by default option which has English dictionary only).
-4. Move mourse cursor to the word, double click to select or press <kbd>shift</kbd> to automatically select word in case it's a link.
+4. Move mouse cursor to the word, double click to select or press <kbd>shift</kbd> to automatically select word in case it's a link.
 5. A popup windows displayed to show the word definition.
 6. (Optional) Press top/right green **(+)** icon to add anki note.
 7. (Optional) You need make sure anki desktop was open and ankiconnect addon was installed.